-14. Take the bullet train
+14. Take the Bullet Train

 Suggested by Inside Our Suitcase

 Instead, you can view the Shinkansen at Tokyo Station inside the Shinkansen area for up to two hours by simply paying an entrance fee of JPY 140.

 Be sure to stick around to watch the train be cleaned, the entire process takes 7 minutes and is a testament to the organisation and precision of the Japanese workers.

-There you’ll find an incredible range of shops (including my personal favourite, the Pokemon store) and an entire food court.
+There you’ll find an incredible range of shops (including my personal favourite, the Pokémon store) and an entire food court.